dyninst/testsuite/README.md

 ## Building Testsuite

 To build testsuite, please first have the Dyninst version you want to test installed.
-Then one can build the testsuite using cmake by specifying the path of dyninst installation using Dyninst\_ROOT.
+Then one can build the testsuite using cmake by specifying the path of dyninst installation using `Dyninst_ROOT`.

 ```
 mkdir build